Pineview K-8

 Crestview, Florida

-Okaloosa County's new K-8 school blends historical inspiration, modern design, and community-focused spaces to accommodate 1,200 students while addressing overcrowding in the northern part of the county.
+Okaloosa County's new K-8 school design blends historical inspiration with modern, community-focused spaces to accommodate 1,200 students to address overcrowding in the northern part of the county.

-Okaloosa County Schools sought to alleviate overcrowding in its northern elementary schools by constructing a Pineview K-8 school.
+With rapid growth in the northern part of the county, Okaloosa County Schools is constructing the new Pineview K-8 school to support the student population.
 The school’s location on a pine-covered hillside inspired its name and design, reflecting the area’s historical ties to the pine logging and turpentine industries, while also celebrating the natural beauty of the land.

 This state-of-the-art facility will accommodate 1,200 students and feature two-story classroom wings, collaborative study spaces, a media center, and outdoor courtyards.
 The design also incorporates modern amenities such as specialized band and chorus rooms, advanced classroom technology, a gymnasium with PE and athletic locker rooms, and a cafeteria designed as an Enhanced Hurricane Protection Area.